bingwang0/NEDreamin---Powering-Classic-Org-with-Lightning-Components/README.md

 ## Description of Files and Directories
 Key Aura bundles:
-lightningTriviaApp - application defined for use in Visualforce (it uses the triviaLocal component) toggle - component configured to be used in Flow
+- lightningTriviaApp: application defined for use in Visualforce (it uses the triviaLocal component)
+- toggle: component configured to be used in Flow